tiepvupsu/DICTOL_python/README.md

 _This repository is under construction, it contains the following methods: SRC, ODL, DLSI, FDDL, COPAR, LRSDL_

-If you experience any bugs, please let me know via the 'Issues' tab.
+If you experience any bugs, please let me know via the [**Issues**](https://github.com/tiepvupsu/DICTOL_python/issues) tab.
 I'd really appreciate and fix the error ASAP.
 Thank you.

 For more information, please see its corresponding [**MATLAB version**](https://github.com/tiepvupsu/DICTOL).